Electa-Git/PowerModelsACDC.jl/docs/src/developer.md

   2. Specific feature of the network component, or specific implementation of the optimization problem (if there is more than one).
   3. Network model.
   4. Test case (if there is more than one).
+- Always test the termination status.
+This helps debug failing tests.